cmfunderburk/vmt-dev/README.md

 - Spatial grid with resource foraging and agent movement
 - Configurable protocols for search, matching, and bargaining
 - Multiple utility functions (CES, Linear, Quadratic, Stone-Geary, Translog)
-- Money system with quasilinear utility
+- Pure barter economy (A↔B trades only)
 - Deterministic simulation (reproducible with seeds)
 - Comprehensive telemetry and visualization